a winning formula

 The Stoddard Firm has no interest in settling cases for a corporate defendant’s or an insurance company’s initial meager offer.
 If the case settles at The Stoddard Firm, it’s because the client is satisfied with the amount offered, and the Stoddard Firm will not lean on a client to accept less than full compensation.
 We are comfortable in the courtroom and ready to take your case to trial.

 Verdicts & Settlements Achieved by The Stoddard Firm / Matthew B. Stoddard

-Recovery for a former attorney who sustained serious head injuries after hitting a fire sprinkler pipe upon exiting her car in a parking garage.
+Verdict for a former attorney who sustained serious head injuries after hitting a fire sprinkler pipe upon exiting her car in a parking garage.
 As co-counsel, Mr. Stoddard showed those overseeing the parking garage should have known that the over hanging fire sprinkler pipe was a hazard and should have been corrected or marked as a hazard.

 Recovery for a man who broke his femur and suffered complications after slipping on water from a leaking water fountain at a large commercial facility.
 Mr. Stoddard showed that the Defendant hid highly relevant evidence about the incident.
 The Court thereafter struck the Defendant’s answer resulting in a finding of automatic liability.

 Recovery from a Decatur apartment complex that allowed a shooting to occur that lead to the death of a teenage boy and serious injury for a man.

 Recovery for a military veteran who lost a portion of his right arm cleaning a defectively designed factory machine.
 After multiple other attorneys refused the case, the veteran found his way to Mr. Stoddard.
 Mr. Stoddard proved that a component part manufacturer had failed to failed to follow its own design criteria and industry standards.